ontolex/morph/draft.md

 ### morph:InflectionType

 > ----------
-> Class **morph:InflectionType**  represents a single slot for a single grammatical category for all its possible values (e.g. all the cases)
+> Class **morph:InflectionType**  represents a single slot for all values of a grammatical category or, in the case of bundles of grammatical categories, for all combinations of values thereof
 >
 > --------
 >
 Book analogy: a column from a paradigm table without allomorphy/alternative variants for just a single morpheme

+Note: for fusional languages, the inflection type may be associated, for instance, with a combination of gender, number and case, as in the example of Greek nouns, while for agglutinative languages, each inflection type is associated with a single grammatical category (e.g. all values of case)

 > -----
 > property **morph:inflectionType** assigns an inflectional  pattern of  a form as belonging to a  morphological pattern  of  a  lexical  entry [eLex-2019 definition for `belongsToMorphPattern`, to be updated]